- 1 Top 7 Best Decaf Coffee Compared

 Eight O’Clock Whole Bean Coffee is just a great tasting blend of medium-roasted arabica beans, with a rich aroma and a mellow flavor that is perfect for the breakfast table.
 The 24 ounce package arrived tightly sealed and the product was extremely fresh.
 It is kosher certified and made in America, with a unique blend of beans that are sourced from a variety of countries.

 This is a quality product and, as such, the price is on the higher side.
 The bag is also filled with whole beans, meaning it requires a coffee grinder for use.
 Additionally, the product is not fair trade certified.
 Still prefer whole bean?
 Check out the best whole bean coffee.

 #3 Kicking Horse Coffee Dark Roast – Best Organic CoffeeWHY WE LIKE IT: Organic whole bean coffee that boasts a mellow, chocolatey taste.
 The product is fair trade certified and kosher, easily making it the best organic coffee we came across.

-Kicking Horse Coffee Dark Roast is a stellar organic whole bean product, boasting a mellow, chocolate and hazelnut flavor that could have come straight from a high-end coffee shop.
+Kicking Horse Coffee Dark Roast is a stellar organic decaf whole bean product, boasting a mellow, milk chocolate and hazelnut flavor that could have come straight from a high-end coffee shop.
 The product is not only organic, but also fairtrade certified and kosher, checking off many boxes that modern consumers look for in a coffee.
-The dark roast beans are processed using Swiss water, adding to the prestige of this brand.
+The dark roast beans are processed using the Swiss water method, adding to the prestige of this brand.